Electrical & Power Installation

 Online Electrical & Power Installation Programs

-In 2018-2019, 83 schools offered a general electrical and power transmission installation/installer program of some type.
+In the 2020-2021 academic year, 78 schools offered some type of general electrical and power transmission installation/installer program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||0||0|